catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 The faithful have a right to expect accurate and well-preserved sacramental records.
 Canon 486, §1 states, ‘All documents concerning the diocese or parishes must be kept with the greatest of care.’
 This requires preservation from damage, deterioration, theft, vandalism and fire or water damage.
 A fireproof cabinet is prudent.

-The Archdiocese has prepared **Pastoral guidelines for the maintenance of parish registers**.
+The Archdiocese has prepared [Pastoral guidelines for the maintenance of parish registers](https://camorgau.sharepoint.com/sites/PAH-VG/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FPAH%2DVG%2FShared%20Documents%2FPAH%5Fpastoral%5Fguidelines%5Ffor%5Fmaintenance%5Fof%5Fparish%5Fregisters%5F23%5F08%2Epdf&parent=%2Fsites%2FPAH%2DVG%2FShared%20Documents&p=true&ga=1).

 ### Working with Children Check (WWCC) Register